 What is the Isur of "Molech"?

-Probably Malkom, the god of Amon (Ramban).
-In Parshas Vayikra (20:5) however, the Ramban proves that Molech is an irregular form of worship, which Amon called by that name because he was their king, but which applies equally to any Avodah-Zarah that one worships in this (irregular) way (See Ramban there DH 've'Hinei').
+Ibn Ezra, Ramban: Perhaps it is Malkom, the god of Amon.
+However, below (20:5) the Ramban proves that Molech is an irregular form of worship, which Amon called by that name because he was their king, but which applies equally to any Avodah-Zarah that one worships in this (irregular) way (See Ramban there DH 've'Hinei').

 What did the service of Molech entail?

 Rashi: The father would hand over his son to the priests who, then arranged two rows of fire and passed the son between them by his legs.
 1

 Ramban (based on Yerushalmi Sanhedrin 7:10), Moshav Zekenim: The father would hand over his son to the priests, 2 who waved or brought him in front of Molech and handed him back to his father, who then puts him in the flame.
 Chachamim said that this is "Ma'avir Beno u'Vito ba'Esh" (Devarim 18:10).
 3 The prophets of Ba'al would do so to (falsely) predict the future.